Sterling-AI-Tec/Unconditional_diffusion_image_training/README.md

 A key feature of this model is that it predicts images of the same size as the input, which is exactly what we need here.

 Diffusers provides us a handy UNet2DModel class which creates the desired architecture in PyTorch.

+i give up on trying to make images work in github md